Achxy/advent-tools/README.md

 echo AOC_SESSION=<session-cookie-value> > .env
 # Make sure to replace <session-cookie-value> with your cookie value
 ```
-Make sure version control system ignores your token container cause your token is sensitive and can be used for log-ins.
+Make sure version control system ignores your token container in case you are using one, cause your token is sensitive and can be used for log-ins.

 ---
 ### Usage